 At UCSB, Rory began his interest in teaching by first volunteering and then being hired as aquatics director of the Santa Barbara YMCA, where he helped start a youth splash ball program.
 After graduating from UCSB, with a degree in English, he began assistant coaching at Servite and Rosary.
-He took a one-year sabbatical to teach elementary school in Thailand, and upon his return, enrolled in a Masters Education program at USC to allow him to reach his goal of teaching.
+He took a one-year sabbatical to teach elementary school in Thailand, and upon his return, enrolled in a Master’s in Education program at USC to allow him to reach his goal of teaching.
 Rory was named CIF-SS Coach of the Year and OC Register Coach of the Year in 2020 after his squad won the CIF-SS championship.
 He earned his 100th victory in 2019.
 Rory and his wife Stacey live in Huntington Beach.

 Jason Varela began coaching at Rosary in 2015.
 He is a 2012 graduate of Servite High School.
-During his years at Servite, he was on varsity all four years, a three year starter, and captain of the the team his senior year.
-He earned the teams most valuable player award his senior year.
+During his years at Servite, he was on varsity all four years, a three year starter, and captain of the team his senior year.
+He earned the team’s most valuable player award his senior year.
 Jason played age group water polo at SOCAL Water Polo Club and competed in many national level tournaments.
-This is his second year coaching high school water polo.
-He also coaches at a local club, Brea Olinda Aquatics.